 being faulty and the passengers insistence that the Captain should

-that the ship had come to grief purely because of the tempestuousness
+the ship had come to grief purely because of the tempestuousness of

-of the weather.
-Grace was to be visited by all sorts of interested
+the weather.
+Grace was to be visited by all sorts of interested people

-people immediately after the story broke in the "Newcastle
+immediately after the story broke in the "Newcastle Journal"

-Journal" and she was besieged by people wanting locks of her
+and she was besieged by people wanting locks of her hair.
+Many poets,

-himself praised her heroism in verse.
-There were also requests for
+praised her heroism in verse.
+There were also requests for her to

 Circus in Edinburgh, complete with offers of large sums of money.

 Grace being extremely modest refused all of these.
 Many public subscriptions